 Fast Production – One of the perks in 3D printing over the traditional method is its speed.
-A 3D printer is designed to deliver fast.
-It can manufacture most objects in a matter of hours, while the traditional method may take days or even weeks.
+As mentioned, 3D printers can manufacture most objects in a matter of hours, while the traditional method may take days or even weeks.

 Less waste – Producing metals and plastic has a wasteful process that may harm the environment.
 On the other hand, using additive marketing or 3D printing only uses less energy and reduces waste to a minimum.
 Although 3D printed objects are 60% lighter they are as durable as their machine counterpart.

-Accessibility – 3D printing is the new trend today and more and more are getting access to it because it gives one an outlet to create the item that they lack.
-For instance, if you need a stand for your iPad, you can create one with a 3D printing machine.
+Accessibility – 3D printing is the new trend today and more and more are getting access to it because it gives one an outlet to create the item that they need, when they need it.
+For instance, if you need a stand for your iPad, you can create one with 3D printer.

 Opens New Business Models